vanAkim/Data.Science.Specialization/Data Products/FinalProject/README.md

 ## Intoduction

 This README file is an R Markdown presentation introducing the application made with the Shiny framework and hosted on Shiny servers: [__Toulouse Map__](https://vanakim.shinyapps.io/ToulouseMap/).
 _To see the present file in presentation view use the following link hosting it on RPubs : [Shiny App presentation](http://rpubs.com/vanAkim/ToulouseMapApp)._
+_All codes files (presentation markdown + shiny R codes) are available on my [Github page](https://github.com/vanAkim/DataScienceSpecialization-JohnsHopkins/tree/master/Data%20Products/FinalProject)._

 In France, there is some confusion about postal codes as there are different databases with certain exclusive postal codes.
 This can be problematic in the search for address or geographical location.